Instructors

 For over 16 years Harry owned and operated Romeo’s Café in Mercersburg PA.
 Romeo’s was known as a local favorite for its hand tossed New York style pizza and cheesesteak sandwiches made on fresh bread made three times a day.

-Brienna Richelle Smith is a portrait & wedding photographer located in Gettysburg, PA.
+Brienna is a portrait & wedding photographer located in Gettysburg, PA.
 She strives to create work that is timeless and joyful for her clients.
 Brienna grew up loving art class, and in high school found her love of photography in the darkroom developing her black and white photos.
 She decided to pursue photography as a career, and graduated from Marywood University with a Bachelor of Fine Arts in photography in 2006.

 After college, Brienna returned to her hometown of Gettysburg to begin her photography business, Brienna Richelle Photography.
 Today, she photographs over 300 high school seniors each year and loves creating portraits that capture their unique personalities.
 She also has the honor of documenting wedding days and special events, family milestones, and first portraits for her littlest newborn clients.
 Brienna loves being a photographer and using her creativity and knowledge of lighting and posing to capture moments that her clients will treasure.